lasuzuki/gcp-iot-bigquery/README.md

   z = acceleration['z']
 ```

 - The file **iot.py** contains the code to subscribe to the topic in Pub/Sub and receive the telemetry data from Raspberry Pi.
-Once the data is received it is sent via **DTN from host X to host X** according to the tutorial [Telemetry Data on Google Cloud using Pub/Sub, IoT Core and DTN](https://github.com/lasuzuki/dtn-gcp-iot).
+Once the data is received it is sent via **DTN from host X to host X** according to the tutorial Telemetry Data on Google Cloud using Pub/Sub, IoT Core and DTN [here](https://github.com/lasuzuki/dtn-gcp-iot).

 ```python
   # Construct a BigQuery client object.